 For the best outcome to any project, try to plan ahead as much as possible and schedule renovation jobs in a logical order.

 Before you start any building or renovation, make sure you have a working budget and sufficient funds in place to complete the work.
 Add a 20 per cent contingency figure for unforeseen problems, and double your contingency amount for large, very old or neglected properties.

 If you are in any doubt about the health of the property before you buy, commission a specialist survey.
 This will then inform all subsequent work.
 Where necessary, enlist the help and advice of experts.
 For conservation experts in your area, contact SPAB or your local council’s building conservation officer.

 If the building is listed, also speak to the conservation officer to find out what might and might not be allowed via the planning process when you apply for listed building consent.
 Once you are armed with this necessary information, you should then gain any necessary planning permissions.

 It is important to do your research and find out about the history of the building and the materials and techniques used to build it.
-You can seek advice from expert companies who will research the history and heritage, or conservation of a building, such as House Detectives or Flyte Conservation.
+You can seek advice from expert companies who will research the history and heritage, or conservation of a building, such as House Detectives.
 Also engage a renovation team – architect, structural engineer, builder – that is sympathetic to old buildings with conservation needs.
 (Find out more about old house specialists).

 ↑Back to top